Do Pitbull Puppies’ Coat Change Color As They Grow?

 Pitbulls’ coats will get darker as they transition to adulthood, but their coats will start to get lighter again as they transition from being adult dogs to being senior dogs.

-Pitbulls change their coat color twice one from their puppies’ fur to their adulthood coat, and this color depends on their genes but usually, this adulthood coat is darker and shiny than their puppies’ coat, and when they grow older their coat color gets lighter and gray.
+Pitbulls change their coat color twice once from their puppies’ fur to their adulthood coat, and this color depends on their genes but usually, this adulthood coat is darker and shiny than their puppies’ coat, and when they grow older their coat color gets lighter and gray.

 Dogs’ gray hair starts to appear at the age of 5 years old.
 Though it cloud starts earlier if the adulthood coat is one of the light coats.